 This is a lime green and dark green colour sawfly caterpillar type larvae which I caught 3 days ago inside the rose folded leaf.

 This creature eats the rose leaves.
-It attacks in warm weather which is the sawfly egg laying season from late spring to early summer.
+It is active in warm weather which is the sawfly egg laying season from late spring to early summer but I caught them also in winter in the month of February.
+These sawfly larvae can also survive in freezing cold and snow.
 Therefore, be vigilant and when you see it remove it by hand and kill it or feed to your chickens if you keep them, as long as you don’t use any pesticides.

 This Caterpillar-like larvae feed on plant foliage and it can destroy an entire rose plant or defoliate the entire rose tree.
 There are many different sawfly larvae species which attack the various other plants also.